 From a mild float through red rock canyons to the thrilling splash of whitewater, we have something for everyone, and all abilities.
 Choose from day or overnight adaptive rafting trips on the Colorado and Green Rivers.
-View descriptions of river segments at the bottom of the page.
-Questions about whether rafting is for you?
+Click the blue "Register Today" button to view trip dates and costs or scroll all the way down for river segment descriptions!
 Give us a call at 435.649.3991 and we’ll talk you through choosing your first trip!

 What's On Your Bucket List?

 Fisher Towers (Moab Daily)

 Moab’s premiere scenic river float, the Fisher Towers section of the Colorado River offers breathtaking views of iconic red rock spires and canyons while providing a first-timers taste of whitewater.
 Offered in 1-day and 2-day/1-night packages, this trip is a great introduction for anyone looking for a mild float through a beautiful river section.
 Best for: Anyone looking for an introduction to rafting and/or trying their first night camping on the river.
 Class I-II.
 Ages 5+

 A favorite of families embarking on their first overnight rafting trip, the Ruby/Horsethief section of the Colorado River is a beautiful float that starts in Colorado and ends in Utah.
 Enjoy the splash of novice rapids while passing by layer after layer of sandstone formations while on the way to camp located on a sandy river beach.
 Best for: Groups and families looking to take a longer trip without taking on more than novice rapids.
 Class I-II.
 Ages 5+